Sai-Naga-Pavan/iConnect/README.md

 - **Likes and Comments**: Users can like and comment on posts shared by others.
 - **Real-time Chat**: Users can chat with each other in real time.
 - **Notifications**: Users receive notifications for relevant actions, such as new likes, comments, and follow requests.
+- **Chat Bot** : Users can chat with Ai chat bot which supports image generation also.

 ## Technologies